Skip to main content

 ENGL 301 - Introduction to Critical Theory

 Introduction to the critical frameworks and methods that have had the greatest impact on the field of literary studies.
-Students will read, discuss, and write about numerous theoretical approaches, including (but not limited to) critical race studies, ecocriticism, feminism, Marxism, postcolonialism, poststructuralism, psychoanalysis, queer theory, and structuralism.
+Students will read, discuss, and write about numerous theoretical approaches, which might include (but are not limited to) critical race studies, environmental theory, feminism, Marxism, postcolonialism, poststructuralism, psychoanalysis, queer theory, and structuralism.
 No previous background with theory is required.
 Prerequisite: Completion of the Composition I requirement; one year of college literature or consent of instructor.
-For majors only.
+Restricted to English majors.

 ENGL 350 - Writing about Literature, Text, and Culture